tasnani/Swpr.-Demo/README.md

 # Swpr.-Demo
-Video demo of Swpr. , an app to share meal swipes on campus.
+Video demo of Swpr. , an app to share meal swipes and combat hunger on the University of Massachusetts Amherst campus.